- Applying to study

 Second-hand textbooks are also available to buy.

 Getting to uni often has associated costs, whether you're using public transport or driving.
-It's important to know how you're going to get to and from uni, and how much that will cost each week or across the teaching session.
+It's important to know how you're going to get to and from uni, and how much that will cost each week or across the teaching term.

 Our campuses are restricted parking areas which use a paid parking system.
 All vehicles parked on a Western Sydney University campus must display a valid Western Sydney University parking permit on the lower, driver's side windscreen/dash.